-Jallianwala Bagh renovation: Protests, gatherings near site banned till November 6
+At Jallianwala Bagh, ban on protests, gatherings till November 6

-The restrictions under Section 144 of the CrPC were placed in view of several protests planned against the renovation of the site, said the police.
+The restrictions under Section 144 of the CrPC were ordered in view of several demonstrations planned against the renovation of the site, said the police.

-The Amritsar administration on Thursday imposed Section 144 of the Criminal Code of Procedure in and outside the Jallianwala Bagh till November 6, reported The Tribune.
-With this, protest rallies, sit-ins, meetings and assembly of more than five people have been banned at the site.
+The Amritsar administration on Thursday imposed Section 144 of the Criminal Code of Procedure in and outside Jallianwala Bagh till November 6, reported The Tribune.
+With this, protest rallies, sit-ins, meetings and the assembly of more than five people have been banned at the site.

-Amritsar Deputy Commissioner of Police Parminder Singh Bhandal said that the restrictions were placed in view of several organisations planning to launch protests against the renovation of the site.
+Amritsar Deputy Commissioner of Police Parminder Singh Bhandal said that the restrictions were placed in view of the fact that several organisations were planning to hold protests against the renovation of the site.

 “There is a historic memorial of martyrs in Jallianwala Bagh and holding protest rallies is not right there,” the order by Bhandal said, according to the Hindustan Times.